 All students who plan on studying or majoring in Accounting are eligible to apply for the scholarships on this page.
 Other eligibility requirements for Accounting scholarships may vary, so be sure to read the scholarship listing carefully.
-Three scholarships for Accounting majors are specifically open to applicants who identify as Asian, Black, or Minority students.
-Of these scholarships, one require community service participation.
+Three scholarships for Accounting majors are specifically open to applicants who identify as Minority, Asian, or Black students.
+Of these scholarships, two require community service participation.
 Plus, one scholarship for studying Accounting require extracurricular involvement.
 Also, there are one Accounting scholarships specifically for applicants who identify as women or female.
 Non-traditional students, such as adult learners, can apply for one Accounting scholarships specifically open to non-traditional applicants.

 Scholarships by Major